azuritecoin/OnnxDiffusersUI/README.md

 ### After Conversion

-Once you have your newly converted model, you can pass it to the scripts using the `--model` parameter:
+Once you have your newly converted model, make sure the model is saved into the `model` folder (create one if it doesn't exist).
+Once you restarted the UI, select the model from the dropdown menu on the top left.
-`python onnxUI.py --model="model/waifu_diffusion_onnx"`

 ## Running Stable Diffusion on CPUs